marbl/MetagenomeScope/FEATURES_TODO.md

   Provide user with time estimate, instead of using dot -v?
 We can base this off number of nodes/edges, etc.

-* Highlight *all* bubbles/ropes/chains/cycles, etc., and then highlight everything at once?
-Pro is more info displayed, con is it'll look really confusing and will be super difficult to collapse.
-	* We could also do something like "Make chains as long as possible at the detriment of detecting bubbles/ropes" for each node group type, I suppose, but that might be sort of silly.

 * Modify xdot2cy.js to take a folder of xdot files as argument, and facilitate the user cycling through the xdot files by size (provide a "left/right" button? can refine UI with Dr. Pop and Todd next week.)